 Continental Trends in Birder Density

 We are more likely to find multi-observer routes in regions that support many BBS observers.
 From 1966 to 2015, over 7,000 people participated in at least one BBS survey in the US.
 The map below shows the distribution of these observers.
 As might be expected, participation in the BBS program tends to follow human population density, with a distinct descreasing trend in BBS participation away from the coasts, and from east to west.

 But human density is not the whole story.
 Evidently, birding is most popular in the northeast, and least popular in Nevada!
-The next step is to examine multi-observer routes for evidence of observer bias.
+[Update: actually, now I think pop density explains the pattern pretty well!
+Ha! ] The next step is to examine multi-observer routes for evidence of observer bias.